calccrypto/OpenPGP/README.txt

             including extra data, such as header
             and size.

-    copy  - returns a copy of the contents of the data structure: "return *this;".
-            (pointers point to the source object, etc.)

-    clone - returns a completely new copy of the data structure (All pointers point
-            to a new memory location).
+    clone - returns a pointer to a completely new copy of the data structure (All pointers point to new memory locations).

+Some data structures contain pointers within them.
+Using their respective 'get' functions will return the pointer or container of pointers.
+Using the respective 'get_*_clone' functions will return a pointer to a new object containing the same data.

+To build the command line program:
+    Use the Code::Blocks project file

+    or

+    make

+    or

+    (from OpenPGP directory)
+    g++ -std=c++11 -Wall */*.cpp *.cpp -lgmpxx -lgmp

+    or some equivalent.

+When building for another project, remember to link GMP to the main program.

 Notes:
     Keyrings were not implemented.